-Objective: To develop the student's ability to descend the airplane as rapidly as possible, within the limitations of the airplane.
+Objective: To develop the students ability to descend the airplane as rapidly as possible, within the limitation of the airplane.

 - 1. Brief passengers on the maneuver. - 2.
 Complete the flow check and CRAGS. - a.
 The propeller control should be placed full forward in the high RPM position. - 3.
-Simulate the Engine Fire checklist. - 4.
-Reduce power to idle and turn the carburetor heat ON. - 5.
-Extend the gear at or below 140 KIAS and close the cowl flaps. - 6.
+Simulate the Engine Fire checklist - 4.
+Reduce power to idle. - 5.
+Extend the gear at or below 129 KIAS and close the cowl flaps. - 6.
 Lower the pitch of the aircraft while rolling into a 45° bank. - 7.
-Adjust the pitch of the aircraft to maintain 100 KIAS. - 8.
+Adjust the pitch of the aircraft to maintain 187 KIAS. - 8.
 Roll out of the maneuver after 90° of heading change by first rolling wings level and then pitching up. - 9.
 Use a 30° S-turn to clear the area. - 10.
-Smoothly advance the throttle to 12" MP in order to slow down to $V{\text{lo}}/V{\text{fe}}$ or slower. - 11.
-Retract the landing gear at or below 140 KIAS. - 12.
-After the maneuver is complete, trim the aircraft for cruise and complete the flow check.
+Smoothly advance the throttle to 15" MP in order to slow down to V{lo} or slower. - 11.
+Retract the landing gear at or below 129 KIAS. - 12.
+After the maneuver is complete, trim the aircraft for cruise and complete the cruise checklist.

-Note: Enriching of the mixture may be required at the end of the maneuver PRIOR to advancing the throttle.
+Note: Enriching of the mixture may be required at the end of the maneuver before advancing the throttle.